Q: Was Audrey Hepburn Slovak?

 Grandmother from Kovarce

 Anton founded and co-owned a sugar factory at Kovarce, his was among the wealthiest local families.
 After the 2nd floor was added, their 10,750-sq. ft. mansion, set in a park, had 25 living and utility rooms, which the family shared with their servants, cooks, a tutor, and hired hands.
-Anton died of pulmonary edema at the age of 45 on 18 August 1876.
+Anton died of pulmonary edema at the age of 45 on 18 August 1876 and was buried in the crypt of the local church.

 Among the suppliers of sugar plant machinery was the Prague-registered Ruston und Co.
 Anna married Victor Ruston, a son of the entrepreneurial British immigrant brothers to the Habsburg monarchy, on 15 January 1889.
 Their wedding pictures were taken at a studio in Zlaté Moravce, about 35 miles from Kovarce, but the location of their wedding is unknown.
 Anna's and Victor's son Joseph, Audrey's future father, was born 20 miles north of Prague in Úžice, a hamlet with a Jos.
 J. Ruston Sugar Factory then, on 21 November 1889.
 Anna's mother, Karolina, sold their Kovarce family mansion in 1894, by which time she had moved to Vienna .